Your Guide to Hip Replacement: Surgery, Physical Therapy, and Recovery

 Over 300,000 people in the United States undergo full hip replacement surgery every year.

 An anterior, lateral, or total hip replacement involves the removal of the diseased or damaged part of the joint.
-In replacement, new and functional artificial parts are put in place.
-Ultimately, the goal of a hip operation is to increase
+During replacement surgery, surgeons insert new and functional artificial parts.
+Ultimately, the goal of a hip operation is to increase range of motion, improve function, and reduce pain at the hip.
+These goals improve quality of life for patients.
+But, they, like other similar mobility-improving surgeries like ACL surgery or back surgery also come with a price.

 You can see details of a total hip replacement procedure HERE.